 To wrap up

-There you go the 5 best epilators for the face that’ll help you keep hairs at bay.
-Technical just 4 epilators and the Bellabe but the latter functions like one in terms of effectiveness, so it’s hard not to include it in the list.
+There you go the 5 best facial epilators for the face that’ll help you keep hairs at bay.
+Technically, just 4 epilators and the Bellabe but the latter functions like one in terms of effectiveness, so it’s hard not to include it in the list.
 If you’ve tried any of these options, please share your experience below in the comments section.